New Insights The Voice of the Supplier Survey - Discover the Suppliers’ Perspective

 Costas Xyloyiannis, CEO of HICX, states “The philosophy here is that better experiences create better data and better data creates better experiences.”

-On the other hand, removing the complexity and friction that suppliers face when dealing with multiple systems and departments in your business and providing them with tools such as the ability to self-serve information that matters to them means that suppliers are enabled to efficiently accomplish what is needed – and will return more often to update more information.
+On the other hand, removing the complexity and friction that suppliers face when dealing with multiple systems and departments in your business and providing them with tools, such as the ability to self-serve information that matters to them, means that suppliers are empowered to efficiently accomplish what is needed.
+This will return more often to update more information.

 Data Quality & Supplier Experience Flywheel